mathematicalcoffee/mathematicalcoffee.github.io/index.md

 - [ ] fix MS gradients on navbar
 - [ ] sidebar styling
 - [x] hosted by github/powered by jekyll/designed with bootstrap/copyright me footer

+## stretch goals

+- [ ] try with multiple authors
+- [ ] dropdown on author-social with more social when it doesn't fit on one line.

 Comments, BASE_PATH for github: